GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

         }
     }

-The previous controller actions use a service to manage our business logic.
-Create _UploadBookFeaturedImageService.groovy_:
+The previous controller actions use a service to manage the business logic.
+Create `UploadBookFeaturedImageService.groovy`:

 _grails-app/services/demo/UploadBookFeaturedImageService.groovy_